mc-datapacks/en/src/conventions/datapack_advancement.md

 **3. Datapack Advancement**

-Choose the normal syntax when you have more than one datapack under the namespace.
+Use the regular format when you have more than one datapack under the namespace.

 > the advancement *should* be inside `/data/<namespace>/advancements/<datapack name>.json`.